bradgrantham/gpt-4-6502/README.md

 | 240    | BEQ        | Signed 8-bit relative branch "if equal" (if the Z flag is clear) |
 | 208    | BNE        | Signed 8-bit relative branch "if not equal" (if the Z flag is set) |
 | 76     | JMP        | Absolute value jump (to a 16-bit address)                    |

-My measure of success is how well `gpt-4` can produce the same values in memory at completion of the program, which is to say how well could it run FizzBuzz for values 1 to 15.

 # Asking ChatGPT to run it directly